mpabarca/Battleship/README.md

 ## Project Management

 To keep the workflow clear and organized, I followed a Kanban-style methodology using GitHub Projects to plan, track, and prioritize tasks throughout development.
-This helped me break down the work into actionable steps, stay focused, and document the full scope of the implementation — just like I would on a real-world team project.
 You can check the board [here](https://github.com/users/mpabarca/projects/3).

 ## Tech Stack